awsdocs/aws-codebuild-user-guide/doc_source/sample-access-tokens.md

 **Note**
  If you run the import\-source\-credentials command with the same server type and auth type a second time, the stored access token is updated\.

     After your account is connected with an access token, you can use `create-project` to create your CodeBuild project\.
-For more information, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.
+For more information, see [Create a build project \(AWS CLI\)](create-project.md#create-project-cli)\.

 1. To view the connected access tokens, run the list\-source\-credentials command\.